ballouzlab/OutDeCo_lite/vignettes/vignette.md

 <img src="./figures/genes_remaining.png" height = 300/>

 ## Using the package to run a recurrence analysis
-We can run the co-expression analyss in a meta-analytic framework.
-Here, we take multiple DE lists and use their recurrent DE properties.
-This method allows us to assess the prior probabilities of DEGs along with their co-expression properties.
+We can run the co-expression analysis in a meta-analytic framework.
+Here, we take multiple DE lists and use their DE recurrence to assess their phenotype association likelihood.
+This method allows us to assess the prior probabilities of DEGs along with their co-expression properties, as it allows us to combine studies across what could be varying conditions and sample sizes.

 ### 1. Collecting DE sets
-One option is to use other databases to perform a meta-analysis.
-You will need either multiple expression experiments or multiple differentially expressed gene (DEGs) lists.
+For a meta-analysis, you will need either multiple expression experiments or multiple differentially expressed gene (DEGs) lists.
 As studies are variable and samples may overlap, this is best done in a curated manner.
-We have three example disease sets for your persual.
+We have provided three example disease sets for your persual.
 Here we show a meta-analysis of Parkinson's disease.
 First load the data.
 In this example, we will load the sets of DEGs.
 For more info on how to do this, see the **notes**.
 ```{r}
 data(genesets_down)